Back to all articles

 Malta Permanent Residence Programme (MPRP)

-• Only income remitted to Malta is taxable
+• Only foreign income remitted to Malta is taxed

 • Minimum annual tax: €5,000